DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 if the Point or line functions are used and the pop-up window has been closed pressing the Plot button will reopen that window.
 Pressing on the line or dot will also reopen the window.

-### Rest map/Refresh
+### Reset Map

 This cycle arrow button simply clears the map of any points, lines or areas that have been selected.
 It does not reset other settings.
 To reset everything uses the browsers refresh button.

-## keyboard shortcuts and Other
+## Misc.

+### Keyboard shortcuts
 There are 2 keyboard keys that will provide extra features.
 These are _shift_ and _ctrl_ their function depends on the action that is being performed at the time.
 Continue reading for more details.

-### plotting multiple points
+### Plotting multiple points

-When there have been multiple points displayed on the map (ex from an uploaded csv file), multiple can be selected at the same time
+When multiple points are rendered on the map (i.e. from an uploaded csv file), some or all can be selected at the same time:

 #### Point by point
-This can be done by pressing shift and then clicking on the point(s) you would like to view.
+This can be done by pressing `Shift` and then clicking on the point(s) you would like to view.
 After selecting all the points, press plot to have them all drawn on the same graph.

 #### Selection box
-Pressing and holding Ctrl will allow the user to draw a selection box to select multiple points at the same time.
+Pressing and holding `Ctrl` will allow the user to draw a selection box to select multiple points at the same time.
 After selecting the desired points, press plot to have them all drawn on the same graph.

 ### Drawing curved lines
 After selecting the option to draw a line or area from the tool bar, a curved line can be drawn by pressing and holding shift while drawing the line.

 ### Quick zoom
 Pressing and holding shift will allow for an area to selected for a quick zoom.

 ## Technical Details